How to Spend a Week in Kauai

 Bring a Quality Stroller or Carrier

-Bringing a quality stroller not only gets you through the airport easier but also makes that evening walk easier on the little ones that are wiped out from a day of adventure.
+Bringing a quality stroller not only gets you through the airport easier but also makes that evening walk easier on the little ones who are wiped out from a day of adventure.
 Another thought to consider is how easy it will be to fold up and transport (thinking of when you’re on the plane).
 For toddlers, a hiking pack is a great option for conquering the many trails Kauai has to offer!

 Bring Water Shoes